huggingface/diffusion-models-class/unit4/README.md

 - [SmartBrush: Text and Shape Guided Object Inpainting with Diffusion Model](https://arxiv.org/abs/2212.05034) fine-tunes a diffusion model for more accurate mask-guided inpainting.
 3) Cross-attention Control: using the cross-attention mechanism in diffusion models to control the spatial location of edits for more fine-grained control.
 - [Prompt-to-Prompt Image Editing with Cross Attention Control](https://arxiv.org/abs/2208.01626) is the key paper that introducd this idea, and the technique has [since been applied to Stable Diffusion](https://wandb.ai/wandb/cross-attention-control/reports/Improving-Generative-Images-with-Instructions-Prompt-to-Prompt-Image-Editing-with-Cross-Attention-Control--VmlldzoyNjk2MDAy)
+- This idea is also used for 'paint-with-words' ([eDiffi](http://arxiv.org/abs/2211.01324), shown above)
 4) Fine-tune ('overfit') on a single image and then generate with the fine-tuned model.
 The following papers both published variants of this idea at roughly the same time:
 - [Imagic: Text-Based Real Image Editing with Diffusion Models](https://arxiv.org/abs/2210.09276)
 - [UniTune: Text-Driven Image Editing by Fine Tuning an Image Generation Model on a Single Image